trabe/html-attrs.vim/README.md

 plugin, so... :)

 As you can see, the plugin knows nothing about tags.
 It just searches backwards for an _it-opens-like-a-tag_ string.
-So:
+So, given

     <p>
       <span>